UKHomeOffice/laravel-tech-test-interview-template/README.md

 The schema can be found in the `database - migrations` folder.

 The seed data can be found in the `database - seeders` folder.
+The database can be reseeded by running the tests or `php artisan migrate:fresh --seed`.

 This project is configured to use a MySQL database.
 If using `DBngin` to run MySQL, the default username is `root` with no password, as per the `.env.example` file.
 The default port is 3306.